ejennings95/Airport_Csharp/README.md

 Task
 -----

 This is a repeat of one of my weekend challenges at Makers.
-This was a test of my ability to write well structured and functioning code in Java.
+This was a test of my ability to write well structured and functioning code in C#.
 Original requirements below:

 We have a request from a client to write the software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.
 Here are the user stories that we worked out in collaboration with the client: